 IT Asset Management

 IT asset management ensures all your organization’s assets are accounted for.
 This includes software systems, hardware, and other IT-related resources used to carry out a business’ daily operations.
 Every IT asset has a shelf life, so to fully maximize the value you get out of them, a proactive approach in how you manage, maintain, and dispose of these assets is necessary.

 Incident management is the process used for handling unplanned interruptions to services and restoring them to be operational again.
 An incident can come from anywhere, at any time.
 Successful incident management means being able to prioritize the most urgent incidents, communicate to key stakeholders, and resolve them quickly, so things can get up and running as usual.

 Problem management seeks to analyze the problems across the organization’s IT service infrastructure, to prevent incidents from happening in the first place.
 While incident management can be seen as the ‘firefighter’, problem management is the ‘fire safety officer’.
-It looks at the causes of incidents and fixes them or finds ways of minimizing the impact of incidents when they do occur.
+It looks at the causes of incidents and fixes them.

 Change management is the set of actions taken to implement any transitions or transformations you make in your organization, ensuring they’re carried out successfully.
-Any organization worth its salt will continue to adapt and evolve, so businesses must assess why certain changes are necessary, how they will be carried out and how they’ll be communicated to everyone.
+Organizations worth their salt will continue to evolve, so businesses must assess what changes are necessary, how they'll be implemented, and how they’ll be communicated to everyone.